-To generate a profile of range responses from the received FMCW signal, $S_{R}(t)$, a conventional beat frequency extraction process is employed using an FFT dechirping method.
-Since the FMCW signal consists of both upsweep and downsweep components, the received signal is split into upsweep and downsweep components, and mixed with reference signals, which consist of the respective upsweep and downsweep portions of the transmitted signal.
-Cell-averaging constant false alarm rate (CA-CFAR) detection is then used to obtain range estimates from the upsweep and downsweep range profiles.
-These range estimates are averaged to obtain an estimate of the aircraft's altitude.
+To extract altitude, the received signal $S_{R}(t)$ is processed using a conventional fast Fourier Transform (FFT)-based dechirping method.
+The upsweep and downsweep signal components are mixed with the known reference chirp to produce the beat signals, from which the beat frequencies $f_{b,\uparrow}$ and $f_{b,\downarrow}$ are extracted.
+Cell-averaging constant false alarm rate (CFAR) detection is applied to identify the ground return for each sweep, and the corresponding range estimate is obtained from (\ref{eq:range}).
+Averaging the upsweep and downsweep range estimates cancels residual Doppler bias and yields the altitude estimate, where the slant range to the ground surface directly beneath the aircraft is taken as the altitude.

-To improve the quality of altitude measurements, we seek primarily to remove the unwanted additive interference in the received signal, as well as noise and clutter components to the degree possible.
-For this purpose, we apply the convolutional autoencoder described in the next section.
-The trained autoencoder takes $S_{R}(t)$ as an input and produces a denoised reconstruction $S_{\mathrm{R,Clean}}(t)$ as an output.
+In practice, interference, clutter, and noise degrade these measurements, corrupting the beat signal and introducing false detections or range estimation error.
+The TCAE described in the next section is applied to $S_{R}(t)$ prior to dechirping to suppress these unwanted components, producing a denoised reconstruction $S_{\mathrm{R,clean}}(t)$ that preserves the phase and frequency content necessary for accurate range estimation.